From 1 January 2020, free movement will end for European Union (‘EU’) nationals who wish to enter United Kingdom (‘UK’) for employment purposes.

 Our business immigration experts at Muldoon Britton have substantial experience and knowledge in advising businesses in relation to complying with UKVI sponsor licence duties and obtaining sponsor licences.

-If your organisation is interested in applying for a sponsor licence require further advice, please contact us on 0161 826 6922 or complete your details below and one of our lawyers from our business Immigration team will contact you.
+If your organisation is interested in applying for a sponsor licence or require further advice, please contact us.